yaairfernando/React-APIStarWars/README.md

  <h2 align="center"> Star Wars Application with react, redux and rails </h2>

   <p align="center">
-    Project developed with ruby and rails in the backend and react in the front end , also I used redux to manage the data.
+    Project developed with ruby and rails in the backend and react in the front end using redux to manage the data.
     <br />
     <a href="https://github.com/YairFernando67/React-APIStarWars"><strong>Explore the docs »</strong></a>
     <br />